KevinMKang/CSC309-A1/README.md

  - The GitHub account you are using for this course
  - link to email you
  - 2 other links of your choosing

+Reminder: All components are to be responsive.

 ### Part 3: Profile Feed

 Implement a status feed for your profile.
 This is similar to Twitter or Facebook statuses.
+This component should also be responsive. **Remember that all data is non-persistent**; This is a front-end only assignment.
+Any input by the user will be lost upon page refresh.

 #### Interaction 1: Posting